pmglab/KGGSEE/doc/source/options.rst

       - Description
       - Default
     * - ``--vcf-ref``
-      - Specifies a VCF file of genotypes sampled from a reference population.
-These genotypes are used to estimate LD correlation coefficients among SNPs.
-For VCF files of separated chromosomes, use wildcards with quotes like ``"chr*.vcf.gz"``.
+      - Specifies a VCF file of genotypes sampled from the target population.
+These genotypes are used to estimate LD correlation coefficients between any pair of SNPs.
+For VCF files of separated chromosomes, use wildcards and quotes like ``"chr*.vcf.gz"``.
       - null
     * - ``--keep-ref``
       - Specifies a directory to keep the parsed VCF files in KGGSEE object format.
       - null
     * - ``--saved-ref``
       - Specifies the directory of the genotypes of the reference population in KGGSEE object format, which was saved by ``--keep-ref``.
 Reading KGGSEE object format files is faster than parsing VCF files.
       - null
     * - ``--filter-maf-le``
       - Filter SNPs with a minor allele frequency lower than the setting.